3DAnimals/3DAnimals/README.md

 If you use this repository or find the papers useful for your research, please consider citing:
 ```
 @InProceedings{wu2023magicpony,
-  author    = {Shangzhe Wu and Ruining Li and Tomas Jakab and Christian Rupprecht and Andrea Vedaldi},
   title     = {{MagicPony}: Learning Articulated 3D Animals in the Wild},
+  author    = {Wu, Shangzhe and Li, Ruining and Jakab, Tomas and Rupprecht, Christian and Vedaldi, Andrea},
   booktitle = {CVPR},
   year      = {2023}
 }
 ```

 ```
-@InProceedings{Li_2024_CVPR,
+@InProceedings{li2024fauna,
+  title     = {Learning the 3D Fauna of the Web},
   author    = {Li, Zizhang and Litvak, Dor and Li, Ruining and Zhang, Yunzhi and Jakab, Tomas and Rupprecht, Christian and Wu, Shangzhe and Vedaldi, Andrea and Wu, Jiajun},
-    title     = {Learning the 3D Fauna of the Web},
   booktitle = {CVPR},
   year      = {2024}
 }
 ```

 ```
-@Article{sun2024ponymation,
+@InProceedings{sun2024ponymation,
   title     = {{Ponymation}: Learning Articulated 3D Animal Motions from Unlabeled Online Videos},
   author    = {Sun, Keqiang and Litvak, Dor and Zhang, Yunzhi and Li, Hongsheng and Wu, Jiajun and Wu, Shangzhe},
-  journal   = {ECCV},
+  booktitle = {ECCV},
   year      = {2024}
 }
 ```